ok-Alice/pallet-rent/pallets/rent/README.md

 A simple and secure module for making non-fungible assets rentable.

+## How to run

+To test out the `pallet-rent` module, you can run the `xcodecraft/pallet-rent` docker image published to dockerhub using the following command.

+`docker run -p 9944:9944 xcodecraft/pallet-rent --dev --unsafe-ws-external`

 ## Overview

 The Rent module module provides functionality for non-fungible asset rental management, including: